Gelato is not a financial or tax advisor, for specific questions related to VAT we recommend you reach out to your accountant.

 Gelato has a different production and VAT setup than other POD suppliers.
-Thanks to our global network of more than 100 print partners in 33 countries, Gelato produces and ships more than 85% of orders locally, in the same country where the products are delivered.
+We produce and ship more than 85% of orders locally, in the same country where the products are delivered.

 This means that the new European rules for VAT on B2C e-commerce entering into force in July 2021 will minimally affect how Gelato charges VAT.
-The impact will be noted for the orders not produced locally, in the same country as where they are delivered within the European Union and, which therefore are subject to cross-border taxation.
-The new IOSS/OSS requires online sellers to collect VAT based on the VAT rate of the Member State where the goods are dispatched to.
+The impact will be noted for the orders not produced locally, in the same country as where they are delivered within the European Union, and, therefore are subject to cross-border taxation.
+The new IOSS/OSS requires online sellers to collect VAT based on the VAT rate of the Member State to which the goods are dispatched.
 This new legislation will affect our customers as follows:

 - If your order is printed and delivered in the same EU country (e.g. produced in Germany and delivered to Germany), the new regulation has no impact either on Gelato or our customers.
 More information on how Gelato charges VAT on domestic transactions within the EU can be found here.